Weekend mass shootings leave 6 dead and dozens injured across the US

-A spate of weekend mass shootings and violence across the U.S. killed at least six people, including a Pennsylvania state trooper, and left dozens injured.
+A spate of weekend mass shootings and violence across the U.S. killed at least seven people, including a Pennsylvania state trooper, and left dozens injured.

 The shootings follow a surge in homicides and other violence over the past several years that experts say accelerated during the coronavirus pandemic.
-They happened in suburban Chicago, Washington state, central Pennsylvania, St. Louis, Southern California and Baltimore.
+They happened in suburban Chicago, Washington state, central Pennsylvania, St. Louis, Southern California, Baltimore and Greenville, N.C.

 “There’s no question there’s been a spike in violence,” said Daniel Nagin, a professor of public policy and statistics at Carnegie Mellon University.
 “Some of these cases seem to be just disputes, often among adolescents, and those disputes are played out with firearms, not with fists.”